nam8/sigla-lookup/README.md

 No server, build process, or dependencies are required.

-If you notice any inaccuracies or errors, please contact the repo owner.

 ---

-## Data Sources
+## Data

 Sources for the textual apparatuses are credited within the application interface.

+If you notice any inaccuracies or errors, please contact the repo owner.

 ---